 If You See Spots or Bumps on Your Eggs, This Is What It Means

-We’re here to crack the code for you before you crack your next egg.
+We’re here to crack the code before you crack your next egg.

 When you open up an egg carton at the grocery store to inspect for cracks, you may notice that some eggs look a little different.
 Although we’re used to eggs having a nice smooth shell, others may have a spotted or bumpy shell.
 Does this influence your purchase, and if so, is there a good reason for being so discerning?